The several types of sand are formed due to soil erosion, weathering of rocks, broken pebbles and gravel made by rivers, ravines and many others.

 This sand contains a significant amount of organic material which is decomposed methodically in the mortar body thus reduces their strength and life span.

-Due to all these reasons, as far as possible sea sand should not be used for construction works.
+Due to all these reasons, sea sand should not be used for construction works.

 Occasionally, a significant amount of coal is also found in volcanic sand.